No results for ""

 When you create a metric, you must map the new metric to a context kind you have marked as available for experiments:

-The "Metric information" panel with the randomization unit mapping field called out.
+The "Metric definition" section of a new metric with the randomization unit mapping field called out.

-The "Metric information" panel with the randomization unit mapping field called out.
+The "Metric definition" section of a new metric with the randomization unit mapping field called out.

 This context kind determines which randomization units the metric is compatible with.
 To learn more, read Metrics.